 The "Pages blanches: Inclusion and Diversity" project is part of an initiative focused on creation, exchange, and openness led by the Centre SAGAMIE.
 Designed as an inclusive co-creation residency, it will bring together the deaf artist Véro Leduc and two artists from the Saguenay–Lac-Saint-Jean region in a shared space for research and experimentation in the field of micro-publishing.

-This convergence of different sensory and linguistic realms will become fertile ground where silence, gesture, and image interact to give rise to new forms of artistic communication.
+This convergence of different sensory and linguistic realms will become fertile ground where silence, gesture, and image engage in a dialogue to give rise to new forms of artistic communication.

 In partnership with Collège d'Alma, the project also includes the creation of a collaborative micro-publication produced by students in the Visual and Digital Arts program.
 This publication will serve as a tangible record of the exchanges between the artists and the students, while also serving as a tool for promoting and raising awareness of diversity.